 Here you’ll find an example of a Norwegian Cruise Lines flipbook in our nxtbook4 platform.
 It’s important to note we go beyond the standard flipbook interface by giving options for a scrolling text version of the content.
 This allows the reader to see the content without pinching to zoom.

-If phone compatibility is your priority, apps are a great add on for sharing your online magazine.
-They also help you move forward in understanding engagement, as you’ll be able to track your most effective content.
+If phone compatibility is your priority, apps are a great add-on for sharing your online magazine.
+They also help you understand user engagement, as you’ll be able to track your most effective content.

 If a native app is your preferred platform, read more about how Nxtbook Media can make this easier for you.

 A subscription app is another option for those without a team of app developers.
 In this scenario, your online magazine exists on an app alongside various other publications.
 You may get more viewers due to the popularity of these platforms and the marketing done on your behalf by the app owner.

 Unfortunately, this does limit your ability to control the design and functionality of the publication.
 The platform’s rules may limit what and how you share your content.
 Also, the subscription app developer will take a hefty cut of the subscription to your online magazine.
 In some cases, you give over the rights to your content when you place it on a subscription app.
 Be sure to read the fine print!